camlin-tan/tp/docs/UserGuide.md

 <box type="warning" seamless>

 **❗Caution:**
-If the changes made to the data file makes its format invalid, HealthNote will discard all data and start with an empty data file at the next run.
+If the changes made to the data file make its format invalid, HealthNote will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to make a backup of the file before editing it.<br>
 Furthermore, certain edits can cause the HealthNote application to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can do so correctly.
 </box>